-Investing on behalf of children
+Investing on Behalf of Children

 Inspired by the foundation’s mission, the Kellogg Foundation Investment Office (KFIO) manages the W.K.
 Kellogg Foundation Trust’s portfolio of investments and the W.K.
 Kellogg Foundation endowment.
 As of June 30, 2023, the combined endowments for the Trust and the foundation were valued at $8.8 billion.
 Our focus is providing the foundation with a steady and growing source of long-term revenue necessary to deliver on its mission.